Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Computing an optimal -piercing lattice

-For each lattice $\Lambda$ satisfying suitable conditions (as imposed by P1--P3) the decision algorithm from Section~\ref{sec:decision} determines if $\Lambda$ is $\F$-piercing.
-Since its running time is $\O((k + n) \log{k})$ time, and $N= \O(k^2/A) = \O(k^2)$, the overall running time becomes
+We have already seen, cf.~\eqref{eq:ij}, that there are $O(k)$ choices for $i,j$ and $n+2$ choices of the right hand side for each of the four equations, so $O(k^8n^4)$ possible systems overall.
+A basis is immediately discarded if $A<A'$, according to~\eqref{eq:1.895}.
+For each basis satisfying suitable conditions (as imposed by P1--P3), the decision algorithm from Section~\ref{sec:decision} determines if the corresponding lattice is $\F$-piercing.
+Its running time is $O(k + n)$, and so the overall running time is